FAIRplus/the-fair-cookbook/docs/content/recipes/new-ontology-term-request-recipe.md

 cell types

 **Information about requesting changes or additions**:
-The Cell Ontology provides a [GitHub repository](ttps://github.com/obophenotype/cell-ontology), a contact email, and a mail list.
-New-term requests (NTR) are formulated as issues on the Github repository.
+The Cell Ontology provides a [GitHub repository](https://github.com/obophenotype/cell-ontology), a contact email, and a mail list.
+New-term requests (NTR) are formulated as issues on the GitHub repository.

 ### Request via email